+We own safety.
 The safety of our workers, clients, partners, and the public is our first priority on every jobsite.
 Our outstanding safety record and reputation for safe jobsites is a result of our robust Safety Program.
 The Safety Program encompasses training, implementation, enforcement, and documentation.
 We are currently recognized by the local Associated General Contractors Chapter and OSHA as being a Chase White participant in 2018-19 and are striving to obtain Chase Blue participant status by the end of 2019.

 As the Controlling Contractor on our jobsites, we have a responsibility to inspect work activities for safety compliance and require that our Health and Safety Plan and OSHA Standards are followed.
 Superintendents and other project staff inspect each project regularly throughout each day and fill out a Daily Safety Inspection Form.
 We require daily inspections by the onsite Competent Person for scaffold, excavations, trenches, and equipment.

 During these inspections, deficiencies are noted and then followed-up on until corrected.
 We demand safe work practices on our jobsites and use our disciplinary policy of verbal warnings, written warnings, and removing people from jobsites as necessary to ensure standards are followed.

-Our site-specific Safety Books are where we keep a record of project-specific safety activities.
-Our Safety Manager also maintains a record of ongoing safety training and other safety items that are not project specific.
+Our site-specific Safety Books are where we keep a record of project specific safety documentation.
+Our Safety Manager also maintains a record of ongoing safety training and other safety items that are not project-specific.

 We have a zero-incident culture.
 Even more than the procedures that are in place, our people truly care about the well-being of the men and women on our jobsites and are passionate about making sure they have a safe working environment.